 A critique of commodification.
 Professionals and the institutions in which they work tend to define an activity, in this case learning, as a commodity (education), ‘whose production they monopolize, whose distribution they restrict, and whose price they raise beyond the purse of ordinary people and nowadays, all governments’ (Lister in Illich 1976: 8).
 Ivan Illich put it this way:

 Learning becomes a commodity, ‘and like any commodity that is marketed, it becomes scarce’ (Illich 1975: 73).
-Furthermore, and echoing Marx, Ivan Illich notes the way in which such scarcity is obscured by the different forms that education takes.
-This is a similar critique to that mounted by Fromm (1979) of the tendency in modern industrial societies to orient toward a ‘having mode’ – where people focus upon, and organize around the possession of material objects.
+Furthermore, echoing Marx, Ivan Illich notes how such scarcity is obscured by the different forms that education takes.
+This is a similar critique to that mounted by Fromm (1979) of the tendency in modern industrial societies to orient toward a ‘having mode’ – where people focus upon and organize around the possession of material objects.
 They, thus, approach learning as a form of acquisition.
-Knowledge become a possession to be exploited rather than an aspect of being in the world.
+Knowledge becomes a possession to be exploited rather than an aspect of being in the world.

-The principle of counterproductivity.
+The development of the principle of counterproductivity.
 Finger and Asún (2001: 11) describe this as ‘probably Illich’s most original contribution’.
-Counterproductivity is the means by which a fundamentally beneficial process or arrangement is turned into a negative one.
+Counterproductivity is how a fundamentally beneficial process or arrangement is turned into a negative one.
 ‘Once it reaches a certain threshold, the process of institutionalization becomes counterproductive’ (op. cit.).
 It is an idea that Ivan Illich applies to different contexts.
-For example, with respect to travel he argues that beyond a critical speed, ‘no one can save time without forcing another to lose it…[and] motorized vehicles create the remoteness which they alone can shrink’ (1974: 42).
+For example, for travel, he argues that beyond a critical speed, ‘no one can save time without forcing another to lose it…[and] motorized vehicles create the remoteness which they alone can shrink’ (1974: 42).

 Illich is not against schools or hospitals as such, but once a certain threshold of institutionalization is reached, schools make people more stupid, while hospitals make them sick.
 And more generally, beyond a certain threshold of institutionalized expertise, more experts are counterproductive – they produce the counter effect of what they set out to achieve.

-Ivan Illich’s critique remains deeply suggestive.
-While not rigorously linked to data, nor fully located in its theoretical traditions, it does nevertheless draw some important lines for exploration and interrogation; and provides us with some means by which to make judgments about the impact of institutions and experts.
+All this said, Ivan Illich’s critique remains deeply suggestive.
+While not rigorously linked to data, nor fully located in its theoretical traditions, it does, nevertheless, draw some important lines for exploration and interrogation.
+It also provides us with a means to make judgments about the impact of institutions and experts.
 The dominance of the school and institutionalized education in our thinking about learning has tended to obscure and undermine other everyday or ‘vernacular’ forms.
 We have moved into a period when knowledge has become more commodified (see, for example, Leadbeater’s 2000 discussion of the knowledge economy).
+It may well be that the nature of schools as institutions and as places of meaningful social interaction and exploration could change – and it is to that we now turn.

 Convivial alternatives